zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 developing the application.
 To cater to this need ZAP provides a baseline scan feature to find common security faults in a web application without doing any active attacks.

-[GitHub Actions](https://github.com/features/actions) makes it easier to automate how to scan and secure web applications at scale.
+[GitHub Actions](https://github.com/features/actions) make it easier to automate how to scan and secure web applications at scale.
 Actions let you write scripts that are triggered based on certain events in your GitHub repo such as — creating a new issue, pushing a commit, or on a scheduled basis.
 This makes it convenient and easy to automate security testing and to run ZAP scans without involving any of your own infrastructures.
 The ZAP baseline action is available in the GitHub Marketplace under